arh926/sptwdglm/README.md

  Variable selection is performed using the function `FDR.R` on the model coefficients.

-It supplements the paper titled, "Bayesian Variable Selection in Double Generalized Linear Tweedie Spatial Process Models", New England Journal of Statistics in Data Science (Just accepted).
+It supplements the paper titled, "Bayesian Variable Selection in Double Generalized Linear Tweedie Spatial Process Models", New England Journal of Statistics in Data Science: Special Issue on Modern Bayesian Methods with Applications in Data Science (Just accepted).

 All of the above MCMC samplers use a Metropolis Adjusted Langevin Algorithm (MALA, see Girolami and Calderhead, 2011 https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1467-9868.2010.00765.x).

 <p align="center">
   <img width="650" height="500" src="https://user-images.githubusercontent.com/73150479/234196908-ea672b3c-9ceb-4472-9d43-1e865d59738d.jpg">